 - How to Keep Your Child Learning in the Summer

 - 6 Useful Back to School Tips for Parents and Kids

 - How to Prepare Your Child for College (Because It’s Not Too Early)

 Your turn: What is your kids’ schedule like?
-Do you have an overscheduled child?
-Do you participate in organized activities?
+What do you think are the downsides of the overscheduled child?

 Get time management strategies, FREE!